Germany's Weidmann says next ECB boss must be able to tighten money taps

 But, when asked on Sunday about the next ECB President, his comments were closely aligned with some of his own views, including his long-standing call for the bank to halt extraordinary stimulus measures and tighten monetary policy.

-“The task now is to normalize monetary policy with a view to our goal of price stability,” he told Germany’s HR-1 public radio.
+“The task now is to normalise monetary policy with a view to our goal of price stability,” he told Germany’s HR-1 public radio.

 “The ECB President must, like before, be able to communicate this policy and... unite the Council behind himself or lead the Council meeting.”